Amrut-03/Xylophone_app/README.md

 # Xylophone App

-Welcome to the Xylophone app, a Flutter-based application designed to Kids for playing this game.
+Welcome to the Xylophone app, a Flutter-based application designed to Kids for playing mobile game.

 ## Features